Quasi-coincidence of cluster structures on positroid varieties: The twist

 \section{The twist}

-Via much the same approach as used for Theorem~\ref{t:main-thm} we may show that $\ltwist\colon\CC[\openposvarcone_\posit]\to\CC[\openposvarcone_\posit]$ is a quasi-cluster morphism from the target-labelled cluster structure to the source-labelled cluster structure.
-Consider the diagram \eqref{eq:qcm-diagram} constructed in Section~\ref{s:proof} for the case that $\varphi\colon\bdcat(\ginj\CM(B))\isoto\bdcat(\gproj\CM(B))$ is the tautological equivalence induced from identifying each category with $\bdcat(\fpmod{B})$.
+Via much the same approach as used for Theorem~\ref{t:main-thm}, we may show that the left twist automorphism \(\ltwist\colon\CC[\openposvarcone_\posit]\to\CC[\openposvarcone_\posit]\) from \cite{MulSpe-Twist} is a quasi-cluster morphism from the target-labelled cluster structure \(\GLsrc\) to the source-labelled cluster structure \(\GLtgt\).
+Consider the diagram \eqref{eq:qcm-diagram} constructed in Section~\ref{s:proof} for the case that \(\varphi\colon\bdcat(\ginj\CM(B))\isoto\bdcat(\gproj\CM(B))\) is the tautological equivalence induced from identifying each category with \(\bdcat(\fgmod{B})\).
 Since every arrow in this diagram is a triangle functor, we may postcompose the vertical arrows with the inverse suspension functor on their codomains to obtain a new commutative diagram

-We observe that $[-1]\circ\varphi\colon\bdcat(\ginj\CM(B))\to\bdcat(\gproj\CM(B))$ is induced from the inverse suspension functor on $\bdcat(\fpmod{B})$, just as $\varphi$ was induced from the identity functor.
-Every vertical arrow is a triangle equivalence, since this is true for $\varphi$, $\stab{\varphi}$ and $\widetilde{\varphi}$ as shown in Section~\ref{s:proof}.
+We observe that \([-1]\circ\varphi\colon\bdcat(\ginj\CM(B))\to\bdcat(\gproj\CM(B))\) is induced from the inverse suspension functor on \(\bdcat(\fgmod{B})\), just as \(\varphi\) was induced from the identity functor.
+Every vertical arrow is a triangle equivalence, since this is true for \(\varphi\), \(\stab{\varphi}\) and \(\widetilde{\varphi}\) as shown in Section~\ref{s:proof}.

 In the next two statements, we will use the following fact.
-Let $X\in\CM(B)$, let $PX\to X$ be a projective cover with kernel $\bOmega X$.
+Let \(X\in\CM(B)\), and let \(PX\to X\) be a projective cover with kernel \(\bOmega X\).
 Then the resulting triangle

-in $\bdcat(\CM(B))$ remains exact under the equivalence $\varphi$, and thus we see that
+in \(\bdcat(\CM(B))\) remains exact under the equivalence \(\varphi\), and thus we see that

-using as in Section~\ref{s:proof} that both $PX$ and $\bOmega X$ are Gorenstein projective. \begin{prop} The diagram
+using as in Section~\ref{s:proof} that both \(PX\) and \(\bOmega X\) are Gorenstein projective. \begin{prop} The diagram

-commutes. \end{prop} \begin{proof} For any $M_I\in\ginj\CM(B)$, we have
+commutes. \end{prop} \begin{proof} For any \(M_I\in\ginj\CM(B)\), we have

-for any projective cover $PM_I\to M_I$ with kernel $\bOmega M_I$; the first equality here is Theorem~\ref{t:CC-values} (originally from \cite{Pressland-Postnikov}), the second is Theorem~\ref{t:MS=CC} (originally from \cite{CKP}), and the third is obtained by applying \eqref{eq:cc-shift} to $M_I$. \end{proof}
+for any projective cover \(PM_I\to M_I\) with kernel \(\bOmega M_I\); the first equality here is Theorem~\ref{t:CC-values} (originally from \cite{Pressland-Postnikov}), the second is Theorem~\ref{t:MS=CC} (originally from \cite{CKP}), and the third is obtained by applying \eqref{eq:cc-shift} to \(M_I\). \end{proof}